NeuralEnsemble/elephant/doc/index.rst

 Synopsis
 --------

-*elephant* is a generic toolbox for the analysis of electrophysiolgical data based on the Neo_ framework.
-This manual covers the installation of elephant in an existing Python environment, several tutorials to help get you started, information on the structure and conventions of the library, a list of modules, and help for future contributers to elephant.
+*Elephant* is a generic toolbox for the analysis of electrophysiolgical data based on the Neo_ framework.
+This manual covers the installation of Elephant in an existing Python environment, several tutorials to help get you started, information on the structure and conventions of the library, a list of modules, and help for future contributers to Elephant.

 Table of Contents